binocarlos/folder-ui/README.md

    * data - passed to the onadd function
    * title - text to display
    * icon - React element to display as the icon
+ * rightitems - an array of objects that appears in the right hand drop down
+   * data - passed to the onadd function
+   * title - text to display
+   * icon - React element to display as the icon
  * disable - object with properties to control which buttons not to show
    * add
    * open